-- Source data: - StreetLight Data, CoSS Magnitude: total number of inter-RN trips during a typical three weekdays (captures Severity as well as Magnitude) - RN Magnitude: VMT for TMCs: VDOT Traffic Engineering Division - Calculations: - CoSS Magnitude: No additional calculations are performed. - RN Magnitude: If VMT for a segment is null or 0, populate VMT with (segment length 7,100) (Highway Capacity Manual).
+- Source data: - StreetLight Data, CoSS Magnitude: total number of inter-RN trips during a typical three weekdays (captures Severity as well as Magnitude) - RN Magnitude: VDOT Traffic Engineering Division: Annual Average Daily Traffic (AADT) data - Calculations: - CoSS Magnitude: No additional calculations are performed. - RN Magnitude: If AADT for a segment is null or 0, populate AADT with default values based on the roadway segment's functional classification (see Appendix E)

+RN

-- RN - Assign the PECC District Normalized score1 to limited access facilities and the TII_VMT District Normalized score to non-limited access roadway segments.
+- Assign the PECC District Normalized score to limited access facilities and the TTI\VMT District Normalized score to non-limited access roadway segments.
 If a road was not given a value using this method, the maximum normalized score of the two is used.